Tagamanent is a great choice for a 1000m+ peak that you can easily do in a single day trip accessible by train from Barcelona.

 We have a welcome short and easy descent before the final ascent to the peak.
 Expect to find a lot of people here, as you will pass a car park situated just below the church from which most people make the short trip to the summit.

-With a lush grassy terrace, this is the perfect spot for a picnic and sunbathe.
+With a lush grassy terrace, this is the perfect spot for a picnic and a sunbathe.
 With the church behind you, the closest mountains ahead are the Cingles de Bertí, behind is La Mola, and in the distance, on a clear day, you’ll see the “needles” of Montserrat.
-Over to the left you’ll see Tibidabo and the Telecom tower which mark Barcelona on the horizon.
+Over to the left, you’ll see Tibidabo and the Telecom tower which mark Barcelona on the horizon.

 Stage 4: Tagamanent Peak to Sant Martí de Centelles